 - Company-specific changes

 - Changes in interest rates

 - Changes in exchange rates

-- Changes affecting economic factors such as employment, public expenditure and indebtedness, and inflation
+- · Changes affecting economic factors such as employment, public expenditure and indebtedness, and inflation

 - Changes in the legal environment

-- Changes in investor confidence in certain asset classes (e.g. equities), markets, countries, industries and sectors
+- Changes to investor confidence in certain asset classes (e.g. equities), markets, countries, industries and sectors; and

+- Changes in commodity prices

+- Changes that affect the use of renewable energy sources.
+These include wind, water and solar power, as well as biomass.

-- Changes in commodity prices.
-By diversifying investments, the Portfolio Manager seeks to partly reduce the negative impact of these risks on the value of the sub-funds.
+By diversifying investments, the Portfolio Manager seeks to partly reduce the negative impact of these risks on the value of the sub-fund.

 The Portfolio Manager may use special techniques and financial instruments whose underlying assets are securities, money market instruments and other financial instruments.
 These instruments may be of crucial importance for certain sub-funds.
-The risks associated with such techniques are described in this Sales Prospectus under "Risks connected with the use of derivatives" and "Use of futures and options".
+The risks associated with such techniques are described in this Sales Prospectus under "Risks connected with the use of derivatives" and "Use of derivatives".